SenchaProSvcs/ExtSpect/ExtSpectSolo/extspect/ReadMe.txt

 ========== INSTALLATION

-For users of the demos app, ExtSpectSolo, the index.html file expects that a touch2 directory will be a sibling of the app directory.
+For users of the demo app, ExtSpectSolo, the index.html file expects that a touch2 directory will be a sibling of the app directory.
 Please make adjustments in index.html as needed.

 For installation of ExtSpect as a plugin, there are 2 things that you must do, and a couple more optional choices.

-o The 'extspect' folder can be found inside the folder for the demo app (CrimeFinder or ExtSpectSolo) included in the zipped file.
+o The 'extspect' folder can be found inside the folder for the demo app, ExtSpectSolo, included in the zipped file.
 Copy only the 'extspect' folder to just inside your app's main folder, at the same level as your index.html file.

 o Somewhere inside the views that you build, add ExtSpect as a component.
-Typically, this will be in you top level viewport, so it would look like this:

-	Ext.Viewport.add( Ext.create( 'extspect.ExtSpect', { app:  MyApp.app } ) )

-The ExtSpect class extends Ext.Panel, but it can also be added using the xtype 'extspect'.
-There are values for the title and iconCls, so it should fit into a tab panel with no further work.
+The ExtSpect class extends Ext.Container, but it can also be added using the xtype 'extspect'.
+There are default values for the title and iconCls, so it should fit into a tab panel with no further work.

-o There is a config option to the ExtSpect class called app.
+There is also a config option to the ExtSpect class called app:.
 This is required.
-It typically looks something like this:
+The variable that follows app: is the name of your app (eg. MyApp) plus .app with no quotes.

+Adding ExtSpect to your top level viewport would look like this:

 	Ext.Viewport.add( Ext.create( 'extspect.ExtSpect', { app : MyApp.app } ) )

+As an item in a tab panel, it would look like this:

+			{  xtype : 'extspect',
+				app : MyApp.app
+			}

+It seems that for MyApp.app to load properly, you really need to load sencha-touch-debug.js.

-o The file that adds ExtSpect to a container should/must also declare
+The file that adds ExtSpect to a container must also declare

-	requires : [ 'extspect.ExtSpect' ] ,
+	requires : [ 'extspect.ExtSpect' ]

 ========== USAGE